genhernandez/ProjectDragon/README.md

 * To check what version you have, you can type "rails -v" or "ruby -v" in terminal

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions for Ruby on Rails!:
+* If you'd like to run the project from your local server here are deployment instructions using Ruby on Rails!:

-* Make sure you gem install rails

-* Then gem install sqlite3-ruby

-* Make sure you have rails all setup!

 * Clone from https://github.com/genhernandez/TaskDragon.git

-*

-*bundle install once cloned, db: migrate, db: seed

-*Ruby version
+* First, make sure to change directory into the right folder to run the files in that folder

+* So, enter "cd foldername" in the command line to go into that folder

+* Now enter into the command line: "rails db:migrate" to create a database

+* Follow that entry with: "rails db:seed" to initialize the database

+* You'll want to install the necessary gems to run the project with the command: "bundle install --wtihout production"

+* Make sure you have rails all setup before trying to run the project locally!

+* Finally to install enter this line into the command line: "rails server -p $PORT -b $IP"